-The TSOLA colorimetric test system contains three short synthetic oligodeoxyribonucleotides: octanucleotide $\mathbf{B}{\sim}pN_8$ , immobilized on polymer beads (B), soluble tetranucleotide $pN_4$ and octanucleotide $pN_8Bio$ which carries a biotin residue at its 3'- end phosphate.
-The sequences of these oligonucleotides, arranged in order $pN_8 - pN_4 - pN_8$ , generate the sequence which is fully complementary to 20mer of interest in target DNA template.
-In the presence of both T4 DNA ligase and complementary template the oligonucleotides form the tandem, $\mathbf{B}{\sim}pN_8 + pN_4 + pN_8Bio$ , which is efficiently ligated.
-The final product of this ligation is biotinylated $\mathbf{B}{\sim}pN{20}Bio$ 20mer oligonucleotide immobilized on polymer beads.
+The TSOLA colorimetric test system contains three short synthetic oligodeoxyribonucleotides: octanucleotide $\mathbf{B} \sim p N_8$, immobilized on polymer beads (\mathbf{B}), soluble tetranucleotide pN_4 and octanucleotide $pN_8\mathbf{Bio}$ which carries a biotin residue at its 3'- end phosphate.
+The sequences of these oligonucleotides, arranged in order pN_8 - pN_4 - pN_8 , generate the sequence which is fully complementary to 20mer of interest in target DNA template.
+In the presence of both T4 DNA ligase and complementary template the oligonucleotides form the tandem, $\mathbf{B} \sim pN_8 + pN_4 + pN_8\mathbf{Bio}$, which is efficiently ligated.
+The final product of this ligation is biotinylated $\mathbf{B} \sim pN{20}\mathbf{Bio}$ 20mer oligonucleotide immobilized on polymer beads.
 In this case, biotin residues remain covalently bound on the bead surface.
 After washing off the beads, the bound biotin residues can be detected by standard procedure via streptavidine-AP conjugate inducing the accumulation of insoluble chromogenic products and staining the beads.
-If the DNA template has any single-base substitution in the tetranucleotide binding site, then the tandem ligation and hence the immobilization of biotin residues to the beads.
+If the DNA template has any single-base substitution in the tetranucleotide binding site, then the tandem instability, on the one hand, and a mismatch location in the active center of ligase, on the other hand, will inhibit the tandem ligation and hence the immobilization of biotin residues to the beads.
 Such the beads wouldn't be stained.
 The character of unknown base substitution in the tetranucleotide binding site can be determined by the set of tests with different tetranucleotide sequences.